 If you or your loved one is addicted to drugs or alcohol, seeking treatment could save your family.
 Recovery can teach you and your family how to stop this harmful cycle and instead, use healthy outlets to deal with the stress and disappointment that life will sometimes deal us.
 It could teach your children about how to regain their appropriate roles in the family and have the confidence they need to be successful as happy and healthy adults.
 We all want that for our families.

 Every day that you wait to start your journey of healing, your children wait as well.
 Begin to be their example today and give them the gift of healing.
 You’re not alone.
 Contact us today.
-A Better Today is prepared to give you the tools you need to begin to change your family dynamic today.
+A Better Today is prepared to connect you with a treatment center that will give you the tools you need to begin to change your family dynamic today.